-CAIRO — An Egyptian court has postponed announcing the verdict in the case of three Al-Jazeera English journalists, extending the long-running trial criticized worldwide by press freedom advocates and human rights activists.
+CAIRO — An Egyptian court on Sunday again postponed announcing a verdict in the retrial of three Al-Jazeera English journalists, extending the long-running trial criticized worldwide by press freedom advocates and human rights activists.

 The case against Canadian national Mohammed Fahmy, Australian journalist Peter Greste and Egyptian producer Baher Mohammed embroiled their journalism into the wider conflict between Egypt and Qatar following the 2013 military ouster of Islamist President Mohammed Morsi.

 Judge Hassan Farid, who oversaw the case against the three, did not attend Sunday's hearing.
 Another judge, Essam Aboul Ella, announced the case had been postponed.

 "It's more suffering for us, more waiting," Mohammed said after the postponement.
 "The ordeal continues and I have no idea what's going on."